An In-depth Investigation of User Response Simulation for Conversational Search

 \subsection{T5 Model}

-Our baseline for this task is a pretrained T5 \cite{2020t5} finetuned on our training set.
-T5 is a general-purpose text generation model pretrained on a large collection of text-to-text tasks, such as summarization, machine translation, and question answering.
-It has the same structure as a conventional encoder-decoder transformer \cite{vaswani2017attention}, with simplified layer norm and relative positional embeddings.
-T5 first encodes the input text sequence and then generates an output text sequence with step-by-step decoding.
-The input and output sequence we present to T5 are formatted as:
+Our baseline for this task is to finetune a pretrained T5 \cite{2020t5} checkpoint on our training sets.
+T5 is a general-purpose text generation model pretrained on extensive text-to-text tasks, including summarization, machine translation, and question answering.
+Further, T5 is the strongest open-source model we can finetune.
+T5 has the same structure as a conventional encoder-decoder transformer \cite{vaswani2017attention}, with simplified layer norm and relative positional embeddings.
+As a seq2seq generator, T5 is shown \cite{2020t5} to perform better than decoder-only models like GPT-2 \cite{radford2019language} that was used in existing user simulator \cite{sekulic2022evaluating}.
+It first encodes the input text sequence and then generates an output text sequence with step-by-step decoding.
+The input and output sequence we present to T5 are formatted as follows:

-Here, $i$ is the user search intent, $q$ is the user query, and $cq$ is the system-generated clarifying question, and $a$ is the answer to the clarifying question.
-The input sequence is formatted similarly to USi \cite{sekulic2022evaluating}, which uses GPT-2 as its generation model.
-The only difference is that there are no counterparts of \texttt{[SEP]}, \texttt{[BOS]}, or \texttt{[EOS]} tokens in T5.
-Therefore, to separate $i$, $q$, and $cq$, we use the period (`.').
-During finetuning, we pass the input and output examples to pretrained T5 and tune it until convergence with decoder cross-entropy loss.
+Here, $i$ is the user search intent, $q$ is the user query, $cq$ is the system-generated clarifying question, and $a$ is the answer to the question.
+During finetuning, we pass the input and output examples to pretrained T5 and tune it until convergence with cross-entropy loss.

 Although the input and output of T5 and GPT-2 are almost identical, they are structurally different.
-With a complete encoder-decoder structure, T5~\cite{2020t5} outperforms GPT-2, which only uses the decoder.
-In our task, T5 also performs significantly better than GPT-2.
-Because the T5 model has been publicly available since 2019, we consider it an unpublished state-of-the-art.
-The comparison of T5 and GPT-2, i.e., the existing state-of-the-art \cite{sekulic2022evaluating}, will be shown in Section~\ref{sec:results}, where we will see that simply replacing GPT-2 with T5 brings significant improvements while halving its parameters.
-However, does this mean that the future of user simulation research is merely fine-tuning more advanced sequence-to-sequence natural language generation (NLG) models?
+With a complete encoder-decoder structure, T5 outperforms GPT-2, which only has a decoder.
+The comparison of T5, GPT-2, and zero-shot GPT-3.5 is shown in Table~\ref{table:t5vsgpt2}, where we see that finetuned T5 already outperforms current user simulation systems \cite{sekulic2022evaluating, owoicho2023exploiting}.
+Yet these scores seem far from being perfect.
+What is T5 missing for user simulation?